 To approve of the importance of content, in a report from SocialBeat, picture and video contests were the most popular form of contests in India.

-In India, image and video content generated the much engagement and helped businesses to go viral extensively.
-This video by Coca Cola went viral on YouTube, Facebook and Twitter, generating millions of views across all devices.
+In India, image and video content generated much engagement and helped businesses to go viral extensively.
+This video by Coca Cola went viral on YouTube, Facebook, and Twitter, generating millions of views across all devices.

 #4.
 Blogging For Social Media Marketing

-Today in content and SEO strategy, blogging is playing strategic role by helping to engage audience and increase rank on Google.
-Now, Google’s algorithm takes in to account of social signals such as likes, shares, tweets etc. while listing the blog on Google search.
+Today in content and SEO strategy, blogging is playing a strategic role by helping to engage the audience and increase rank on Google.
+Now, Google’s algorithm takes into the account of social signals such as likes, shares, tweets etc. while listing the blog on Google search.

-In addition, marketers are using blog to redirect audience from social networks to their blog on their website.
-On blog, marketers are trying to generate leads out of the traffic by using opt-ins, subscriptions, engagement, sharing and other conversion tactics.
+In addition, marketers are using a blog to redirect the audience from social networks to their blog on their website.
+On the blog, marketers are trying to generate leads out of the traffic by using opt-ins, subscriptions, engagement, sharing and other conversion tactics.

-Myntra has video blog to engage their audience on topics related to fashion and style.
+Myntra has a video blog to engage their audience on topics related to fashion and style.

-Snapdeal blogs on variety of topics majorly on fashion, technology and gifting etc.
+Snapdeal blogs on a variety of topics majorly on fashion, technology, and gifting etc.

 #5.
 Meaningful Engagement Vs. Return on Investment